 Ranked one of the most popular cities in Europe to visit, unlike its rivals London, Paris, and Rome, Barcelona is also one of the most affordable cities on the continent, according to Forbes magazine.
 Barcelona landmarks are also some of the most recognizable in the world.

 Walking through Barcelona is like walking around in a semi-dream state of ancient cathedrals and modern sculptures and landmarks.
 The architecture encompasses everything from surreal Gaudi, to ancient Gothic, to uber-modern skyscrapers and everything in-between.
 There’s intriguing 2,000-year history, luscious gastronomy and of course, chic Mediterranean beaches.
 There’s no bad time to visit – the temperature is always conducive to tourists, ranging from a low of 49° F in January to a high of 84 F° in August.

 One could spend weeks drifting, or even backpacking around this second largest city in Spain, not to mention the day trips from Barcelona, or travel with kids to Barcelona and not run out of things to do and see.
 However, for first-time visitors especially, there are a dozen sights that are simply not to be missed.

 1. Gothic Quarter

 The Gothic Quarter, also known as Barri Gòtic, is Barcelona’s Old Town.
 It’s a veritable maze of narrow streets and secluded squares with a rich history dating to Roman and medieval times.
 In the center of the old city stands the Gothic Catedral de la Seu which predates the more famous La Sagrada Família by six centuries.
 The ornate exterior is styled with gargoyles and flying buttresses, and best viewed from the rooftop of the surrounding buildings.

 This ancient rabbit’s warren of cobblestone streets flanked by towering old stone buildings is my favorite part to wander in Barcelona.
 The area is awash in cafés, boutiques, and museums.
-But do take care for it’s very easy to get turned around and lost in the alleys.
+But do take care because it’s very easy to get turned around and lost in the alleys.
 Click here for an organized walking tour.